NgothoHarrison/CRM-Django/README.md

 # CRM-Django
-A full stack Customer Relationship Management system
+A full stack Customer Relationship Management system in django